MangelMaxime/fulma-demo/README.md

 # Build for production

-Run: `./fake.sh build`
+Run: `dotnet fsi build.fsx`

-All the files needed for deployment are under the `output` folder.
+All the files needed for deployment are under the `src/dist/` folder.

 # Watch mode

-Run: `./fake.sh build -t Watch`

-# Running Fable without FAKE

-- Install tools: `dotnet tool restore && yarn`
-- Building for development: `dotnet fable watch src --run webpack-dev-server`
-- Building for production: `dotnet fable src --run webpack`
+Run: `dotnet fsi build.fsx --watch`

 # Debugging in VS Code